bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 09:00 PM CT, May 04</p>
+<p class="updated_time"> Latest data: 10:10 PM CT, May 04</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 78°, which is 12° **warmer** than yesterday.
-Tomorrow is expected to be 17° *colder* than today.
+Tomorrow is expected to be 18° *colder* than today.

 Currently:

-- 68°
+- 64°
-- Drizzle and Breezy
+- Possible Drizzle
-- 53% humidity
+- 72% humidity
-- 20 mph wind
+- 12 mph wind
-- 26% cloud cover
+- 50% cloud cover
 - 85 AQI 🟨
+- 0.01 inches of rain in the past 24 hours
-- 0.58 inches of rain expected in the next 48 hours
+- 0.33 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>